Today we’ll discuss the importance of updating your food truck business plan and how this can increase the sales of your food truck business.

 Here are a few steps that should set you on a trip to finding new customers for your rolling bistro and hopefully to higher sales as well:

 Sell more to existing customers.
 This is the quickest path to healthy growth.
-The best example I’ve ever seen is the computer store that contacted its entire customer base and reminded them all that they were most likely overdue for upgrading their data storage, networking gear, printers, software and computers.
-This company created a special promotion and cleared some old inventory in the process.
+The best example I’ve ever seen is a local computer store that reached out to its entire customer list and reminded them all that they were most likely overdue for upgrading their data storage, equipment, printers and software.
+The company created a special promotion and cleared a lot of their inventory in the process.

-How could something like that work for your business?
-The computer store story illustrates how customers can be grateful for reminders, and be ready to say yes to improved performance.
-Essentially, there are three parts to it: Determining what you can offer that relates to your customers and business offering, how to turn it into an event and how to get the message out to customers.
+How could something like that work for a food truck business?
+The story illustrates how customers can be grateful for reminders, and be ready to say yes to improved performance.
+Essentially, there are three parts to it: Determining what you can offer that relates to your customers, how to turn it into an event and how to get the message out to customers.

 And when you come up with something, put it into the milestones of your business plan.
 Give it a start date, end date, and a person in charge.
 Estimate additional sales so you’ll know, for next time, whether you underestimated or overestimated.